 Other members briefly shared recent successes and updates:

-- The Office of the State Superintendent of Education shared that the publication of its Educator Preparation Provider landscape report for the school year 2024-2025.
+- The Office of the State Superintendent of Education shared the publication of its Educator Preparation Provider landscape report for the 2024–25 school year.

 - 826DC shared the coverage of the student book release, providing insight into being a young person in DC and effective strategies for teaching students writing.